Rakshitmandloi/stored-proc/README.md

         const data = await response.json();
         if (data.access_token) {
           console.log('Successful authentication');
-          setSelectedComponent(0); // Set selected component to 0 (or any other value as needed) } else {
+          setUsername(inputUsername); // Set the username after successful authentication setSelectedComponent(0); // Navigate to the main landing page by setting selectedComponent } else {
           setError('Sorry, you are not a valid user.');
         }